justinethier/cyclone/docs/Garbage-Collector.md

 # Introduction

-Cyclone uses Cheney on the MTA technique to implement the first generation of its garbage collector.
+Cyclone uses Cheney on the MTA to implement the first generation of its garbage collector.
 The original technique uses a Cheney copying collector for both the minor and major genrations of collection.
 One of the drawbacks of using a copying collector for major GC is that it relocates all the live objects during collection.
 In order to prevent corrupting references used by other threads, either all threads must be stopped at the same time during major GC or a read barrier must be used to access objects - potentially introducing a large overhead.

 Cyclone supports native threads by using a tracing collector based on the Doligez-Leroy-Gonthier (DLG) algorithm for major collections.
-An advantage of this approach is that objects are not relocated once they are allcated on the heap.
+An advantage of this approach is that objects are not relocated once they are placed on the heap.
 Threads can continue to run concurrently even during collections.

 ## Terms
 - Garbage Collection (GC)